-Next you will need to set the recipient e-mail address; for anti-spamming reasons this must be an e-mail address hosted on the Freeola servers such as any Freeola500 e-mail address or any e-mail address which you have created on your domain name.
-If for example the address you wish to receive the e-mail on is [email protected], the recipient tag will look like this:
+Next you will need to set the recipient e-mail address; for anti-spamming reasons this must be an e-mail address hosted on the Freeola servers.
+If, for example, the address you wish to receive the e-mail on is [email protected], the recipient tag will look like this:

 <input type="hidden" name="recipient" value="[email protected]">

 You must also set the from field; this will be reflected in the From: field in your mail client, i.e. the sender of the email.
 So if you have more than one form you can easily see which is which.